Makers not muses: Claude Cahun, Eileen Agar and Isabel Rawsthorne

 How will I be taught, and will there be any work outside the class?

-You will be taught with a combination of slide presentations, group discussions and paired or individual activities.
-Handouts of suggested reading and web resources will be provided by your tutor to support your learning; these handouts will be available online/digitally for download via Google Classroom.
+You will be taught online via Zoom with lecture, slide presentations and group discussions.
+Handouts will be provided by your tutor to support your learning on the course; these handouts will be available online/digitally for download via the college’s Google Classroom.
+You will be sent an invitation to join the Google Classroom within a week of the course start date.

 Are there any other costs?
 Is there anything I need to bring?